-The Center for Women and Business at Bentley University is dedicated to advancing women in business, from the classroom to the boardroom.
+The Gloria Cordes Larson Center for Women and Business at Bentley University is dedicated to advancing women and workplace diversity from the classroom to the boardroom.

-We identify and leverage best-in-class policies and practices and provide tools and training to apply them to the workplace.
-We design programs to inform and support students and business professionals.
-Our robust programs and content focus on critical issues impacting workplace and gender diversity.
-We work with and for students, business leaders, and faculty to address issues such as:
+We identify and leverage best-in-class policies and practices and provide tools and training to foster inclusive organizations.
+We design programs to inform and empower students, alumni and business professionals.

 - Men in Partnership to Advance Women

-- Advancing Women in the C-Suite and Boardroom
+- Advancing Women to the C-Suite and Boardroom

 - Women’s Workplace Retention and Re-Entry